DISTRUST OF STATISTICS

 Remedies to Remove Distrust

-(i) Consideration of Statistical Limitations: While making use of statistics, limitations of statistics must be taken care of, for instance, statistics should be homogeneous.
+- Consideration of Statistical Limitations – While making use of statistics, limitations of statistics must be taken care of, for instance, statistics should be homogeneous.

-(ii) No Bias: Researcher should be impartial.
+- No Bias – Researcher should be impartial.
 He should make use only of proper data and draw conclusions without any bias or prejudice.

-(ii) Application by Experts: Statistics should be used only by the experts.
+- Application by Experts – Statistics should be used only by the experts.
 If they use it carefully and scientifically, the possibilities of errors will be little.